 GeneCards Summary for RYR2 Gene

 RYR2 (Ryanodine Receptor 2 (Cardiac)) is a Protein Coding gene.
-Diseases associated with RYR2 include ryr2-related catecholaminergic polymorphic ventricular tachycardia and ventricular tachycardia, catecholaminergic polymorphic, 1 and arrhythmogenic right ventricular dysplasia 2.
-Among its related pathways are CREB Pathway and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include calcium ion binding and enzyme binding.
+Diseases associated with RYR2 include ryr2-related catecholaminergic polymorphic ventricular tachycardia and ventricular tachycardia, catecholaminergic polymorphic, 1.
+Among its related pathways are Activation of cAMP-Dependent PKA and CREB Pathway.
+GO annotations related to this gene include calcium ion binding and protein kinase binding.
 An important paralog of this gene is RYR1.